 The Mobius That Is The Ghoul

 Now think about this for a second.
-Chris is an assistant to the cops working on this really difficult crime.
+Chris is an assistant to the police, who is working on this really difficult crime.
 He heads into therapy in order to learn more about Michael Coulson.
 Right?
 And in so doing, after a month of therapy he begins to tell her that he has fantasies of being an assistant to the cops who helps them solve their more difficult crimes.
 Immediately I knew that our initial story was rubbish and that in fact, Chris was actually just a depressive, who took solace in his fantasies of assisting the police.
 But, was that right?
 Maybe I had assumed too much.

 But soon, Dr. Fisher gets sick (cancer? we’ll discuss this later) and shunts Chris and Michael both over to a different psychotherapist named Alexander Morland.
 Now Morland, he’s a strange duck.
 He believes in the brilliance and magic of therapy.
 He focuses on sigils and incantations.
 He focuses on alchemy and the darker arts of this world.
-During one session Morland tells Chris about his Klein bottle, a non-orientable surface bottle – start at one location and you can continue infinitely through the bottle.
+During one session Morland tells Chris about his Klein bottle, a non-orientable surface bottle – you can start at one location and you can continue infinitely through the bottle.
 And he tells Chris that a true Klein bottle would be in 4 dimensions… the fourth being time… right?

 Eventually Morland is attempting to distract Chris from his obvious depression and asks him to give his depression a name.
 And eventually, after a particularly vivid dream he tells Morland that it’s called “The Ghoul”.
 He tells Morland the Ghoul can be anywhere it wants to be, that it hollows you out… that others cannot see it.
 And people avoid you just to avoid having the Ghoul jump off of you and on to them.
 And the Ghoul absolutely has to be alone.